The Big Read Comes Back to Norman This Month

 The Big Read, a program of the National Endowment for the Arts, is back at the Pioneer Library System this month.
 This year’s Big Read will focus on author Tobias Wolff and his novel Old School.
 The Big Read is in part sponsored by OU Outreach and the College of Liberal Studies.

 To celebrate The Big Read and Wolff’s journey as a writer, the Pioneer Library System is hosting a date night on Thursday, April 18, at 6 p.m. at the Warren Theatre in Moore.
-At the event, there will be a free screening of the 1993 movie based upon Wolff’s memoir This Boy’s Life.
+At the event, there will be a free screening of the 1993 movie based on Wolff’s memoir This Boy’s Life.

 Later this month, Wolff will give a free public presentation on Thursday, April 25, at 7 p.m. at Longfellow Middle School in the auditorium.